MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-never-ending-query.md

 ---
-title: Troubleshoot query that seems to never complete in SQL Server
+title: Troubleshoot a query that seems to never complete in SQL Server
 description: This article provides a procedure to help you fix high-CPU-usage issues on a server that is running SQL Server. ms.date: 07/13/2022 ms.custom: sap:Performance ms.topic: troubleshooting ms.prod: sql ms.reviewer: shaunbe
-author: pijocoder, shaunbeasley
+author: pijocoder
-ms.author: jopilov
+ms.author: jopilov, shaunbe
 ---

+# Troubleshoot a query that seems to never end in SQL Server

 ## What is a never-ending query?

 This article describes troubleshooting steps you can take when you have a query that seems to never complete or if you let it complete it may take many hours or days.
 This scenario strictly covers queries that continue to execute or compile, that is, their CPU continues to increase.
 It doesn't apply to queries that are blocked or waiting on some resource that is never released (the CPU remains constant).
 It's important to note that a query, if left to finish its execution, will eventually complete regardless of how long - a few seconds or several days.
 The term "never-ending" is used to describe the perception of a query not completing, while in fact the query will eventually complete.
+This scenario is a query performance one.

 To identify whether a query is continuously executing or stuck on a bottleneck, you can use the following query: